Diving in Phuket

 Anemone Reef is also a well-known site for common and spotfin lionfish, sometimes encountered in-groups of up to 10.
 You can see them gliding about in the open or resting in the barrel sponges away from the current.
 The barrel sponges dot the lower slopes, and you can sometimes find large bearded scorpionfish resting inside them too.
 Away from the barrel rims, these fish are often difficult to spot as they are able to change their skin colour and markings to perfectly blend in with the granite rocks that they rest upon.

 The pinnacle's eastern slope is covered in huge lemon sea fans.
-Look closely as they provide a safe haven for smaller critters such as the yellow tiger-tail seahorses.
+Divers should take a close look at these as they provide a safe haven for smaller critters such as the yellow tiger-tail seahorses.
 You can spot them at the deeper levels of the site but it takes a good eye and patience!

 Oriental sweetlips and harlequin sweetlips can also be seen under the corals and you may even be lucky enough to see the exquisite juvenile harlequin sweetlips.
 There are plenty of giant morays, undulated and white-eyed moray eels too, as well as the odd honeycomb moray eel.